conan-io/docs/manage_deps/workflows.rst

 Multi configuration
 -------------------
-You can also manage different configurations, in-source or out of source, so you can switch between them without having to re-issue the command ``conan install`` (not a speed problem, the second ``conan install`` with the same parameters will be very fast, as packages are installed in the cache, not in the project), so one step less.
+You can also manage different configurations, in-source or out of source, and you can switch between them without taking the extra step of re-issuing the ``conan install`` command (even though this is not an speed related issue, since the second time ``conan install`` is executed with the same parameters, it will run very fast.
+Packages are installed in the cache, not inside the project).

 .. code-block:: bash